What is Reliability-Centered Maintenance (RCM)?

 A Quick Guide to Avoid Getting Pencil Whipped!

-- Higher uptime: By focusing on critical failures and preventing them, RCM reduces unplanned downtime and keeps operations running smoothly.
+- Higher uptime: By focusing on critical failures and preventing them before they occur, RCM reduces unplanned downtime and keeps operations running smoothly.
+For asset-heavy environments like commercial buildings or manufacturing facilities, even a 10–15% reduction in unplanned downtime translates directly into lower emergency repair costs and fewer tenant or production disruptions.

 Challenges of RCM